 First dab with wood glue, then use screws to attach the two 40-inch pieces of one-by-two to the 24-inch piece.
 Pre-drill holes to avoid splitting the wood.
 Keep the pieces square by checking with the Speed Square or a carpenter's square.

-Counter-sink the holes either by using a slightly larger drill bit or with a counter-sink bit.
+Counter-sink the holes either by using a slightly larger drill bit or with a counter-sink bit to create a depression in the material.
 This will allow the screw heads to lie flush with the wood surface.